AviatrixSystems/Docs/HowTos/DNSVPN.rst

         i.
 Select cloud type and account (Currently only supported on AWS) ii.
 Enter the hosted zone name ( This must exist in your AWS Route53) iii.
-VPN Service name is a unique identifier fot the Loadbalancer.
+VPN Service name is a unique identifier for the Loadbalancer.
 For example a service name "vpn1" and hosted zone "aviatrix.com" will create a DNS entry "vpn.aviatrix.com"
         iv.
 Select the Gateways that need to be added to the Loadbalancer.
-If you dont see any gateways, you may not have created non ELB VPN Gateways.
+If you don't see any gateways, you may not have created non ELB VPN Gateways.
 	      v.
 Hit "OK" and this creates the UDP LoadBalancer
 3. Add VPN Users.